swathireddy26/Decentralized_Storage/README.md

 # Decentralized_Storage
-Created Dropbox clone with blockchain
+1. Created a Dropbox clone full stack decentralized application where users can store their files in the blockchain using IPFS (Inter Planetary File System).
+2. Deployed the smart contract on Ganache and also on Rinkeby test network.

 # Project Diagram